 - Roast the sweet potatoes in a 450° oven for 20 minutes.
 Allow to cool, then remove skins.

 - Drain beans, add the sweet potatoes, seasonings and broth.

 - Using a stick blender, or hand blender, blend until smooth.

 - Squeeze lime juice over the soup.

-- Serve topped with cheese and tortilla chips on the side.
+- Serve with tortilla chips on the side.